jsincorporated/tp/docs/UserGuide.md

 ### Saving the data

 uNivUSal data are saved in the hard disk automatically after any command that changes the data.
-There is no need to save manually.
+So, you do not need to save manually.

 ### Editing the data file